PCRedHot/Accounting-System/README.md

-# Accounting System ENGG1340 Group 120
+# Accounting System

+> This is a group project from HKU ENGG1340 Group 120
-> Subtitle or Short Description Goes Here

-> ideally one sentence

-> include terms/tags that can be searched

 ---